 Excel templates for product catalogs

-Here we’ll show you some examples of product catalog templates created in Excel for different industries.
-As you'll see, the information fields vary significantly depending on each product type, and can include more or fewer variants, subcategories and subfamilies.
+Information fields in Excel product catalogs can vary significantly depending on each product type and can include more or fewer variants, subcategories and subfamilies.

-As you can see, Excel facilitates neither freedom of editing nor agility of maintenance and upgrade.
+Excel doesn’t facilitate freedom of editing or agility of maintenance and upgrade.

 Rather than creating a product catalog with Excel, consider saving time and effort with a system that: